Sachs Family Law, PC

 Whatever your needs are, let’s find the best solution together.

-If you are trying to decide whether you want to file for divorce, or any other case, you should do two things.
-First, you should find a therapist that you like and trust.
-Going through a divorce is very difficult on all levels, and it is important to have emotional support as you contemplate divorce.
 Second, find a family law or divorce lawyer that will approach your case they way that you want.
-You and your divorce lawyer should be a unified team that works together to achieve your goals in your divorce.
-You need to find someone that is going to be as aggressive with your divorce as you want them to be.
+You and your divorce lawyer should be a unified team that works together to achieve your goals in your case.
+You need to find someone that is going to be as aggressive with your divorce or modification as you want them to be.
 Find out if your attorney will make decisions on your behalf without seeking approval from you before – hand, or if strategy decisions are made between you and the attorney before communications are had with Opposing Counsel.
 You need to find someone that you trust, as many things in the divorce process are judgment calls, and you will have to rely on your attorney’s experience and knowledge in making these decisions.

 When Should I Meet With An Attorney?